Leyka/hover-rails/README.md

 ## Hover for Rails applications

-Hover-rails, as the name suggests, is a gem for the fantastic CSS library :  [Hover](https://github.com/IanLunn/Hover)
+Hover-rails, as the name suggests, is a gem for the CSS library :  [Hover](https://github.com/IanLunn/Hover)

 ## Installation